AC01010/Connor-McCartney.github.io/_posts/2020-02-1-CryptohackRSAPrimes2.md

 Two are generated for p and q.
 The key to solving this is that there are very few Mersenne primes.
 This website has a list of them. <br>
 https://www.mersenne.org/primes/ <br>

-Now you could try and guessing until you find two that multiply to n.
+Now you could try guessing until you find two that multiply to n.
 I narrowed it down a bit first: <br>
 n = p x q = (2<sup>a</sup> - 1) x (2<sup>b</sup> - 1) <br>
 I approximated this as<br>
 n = 2<sup>a</sup> x 2<sup>b</sup>       then simplified,<br>